CharlesMangwa/react-data-fetching/README.md

 #

 `react-data-fetching` provides a very intuitive way to perform any REST API call without hassle, through a single React component.
-It also helps you take care of timeouts, loading states, errors handling, data saving, uploading/downloading progress, etc. Fetching data while letting the user know what's going on have never been that easy!
+It also helps you take care of timeouts, loading states, errors handling, data saving, uploading/downloading progress, etc. Fetching data while letting the user know what's going on has never been that easy!

 The package is really lightweight (~4.01 kB gzipped) and has been built from the ground up with universal apps in mind: you can use it wherever React is rendering - meaning it works seamlessly with React (web) & React Native!